ozkanpakdil/ozkanpakdil.github.io/content/posts/my_collections/2025/postgresql-clientname-dn-setup-and-mapping.md

       sslrootcert=client-certs/ca.crt"
 ```

-Notice that despite the certificate having a complex DN, we use the simple `user=redgatemonitor` in the connection string—the mapping is handled transparently by PostgreSQL.
+Notice that despite the certificate having a complex DN, we use the simple `user=redgatemonitor` in the connection string-the mapping is handled transparently by PostgreSQL.

 ## Advanced DN Mapping Scenarios